-Did you hear about sixth-grader Katie Francis, who set a new world record by selling 21,477 boxes of Girl Scout Cookies?
+Have you ever heard about Katie Francis, who shattered the 30-year-old world record by selling 21,477 boxes of Girl Scout Cookies in 2014?
 On weekdays, Katie put in about seven hours every day selling cookies.
 So she rested on weekends, right?
 Nope.
 She put in 12 hours a day on the weekends!
+Since then, she's sold a record of 100,100 boxes of girl scout cookies in her seven years as a girl scout.
 She’s certainly got stamina and focus.

 To be successful in sales, Katie quickly learned you can't take "no" personally.
 So this young lady has a solid ego that rejects rejection along with an agile mind that readily learns and adapts.

 If you think she was taught all that—all that stamina, focus, goal-setting, inner motivation, healthy ego, rapidly learning, not to mention that ability to persuade and close—it’s time to reset your coordinates.
 These are talents, and talents are innate.
 Katie was born that way, and fortunately, her talents were fostered not quashed.
 Katie is exceptional, as are all talented people.